movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

  The test is not supported in this environment.
 This is used by test formats which can report unsupported tests.

-**TIMEOUT**

- The test was run, but it timed out before it was able to complete.
-This is considered a failure.

 Depending on the test format tests may produce additional information about their status (generally only for failures).
 See the :ref:`output-options`